Investigators

 Research Focus

-We have recently initiated a new approach to cancer research that addresses a longstanding need to understand why some cancers respond to treatment and others do not.
+Replication timing as a tool to diagnose stress signatures of pathways of cancer: We have recently initiated a new approach to cancer research that addresses a longstanding need to understand why some cancers respond to treatment and others do not.
 We are hopeful this new approach will allow us to diagnose which molecular pathways are disrupted in cancers that defy treatment.
 In brief, cancer is a disease of DNA.
-The DNA of cancers contain unique “signatures” of re-arrangements that have occurred in the sequence of DNA.
-We propose that this history contains a code that can tell us which pathways have been disrupted, if we can crack the code.
+The DNA of cancers contain unique “signatures” of re-arrangements that have occurred in the sequence of DNA due to perturbations in DNA replication that are the “modus operandi” of specific pathways gone awry.
+We propose that these signatures contain a code that can tell us which pathways have been disrupted, if we can crack the code.
 Together with a team of leaders in diverse aspects of cancer research, we have shown that we can create different patterns of DNA re-arrangements by perturbing different cancer-relevant pathways using easily manipulable cells in culture.
-By cataloging the DNA re-arrangements that results from perturbing various pathways, and comparing them to thousands of actual human cancers whose DNA has been sequenced, we intend to match pathways to signatures.
+By cataloging the DNA re-arrangements that results from perturbing various pathways, and comparing them to thousands of actual human cancers whose DNA has been sequenced, we intend to match pathways to signatures to crack this code.
+This will allow already existing treatments for diseases of these pathways in other contexts to be re-purposed to treat cancer.

 More on Dr. Gilbert’s research and lab can be found here.